IamJayPrakash/K6-Commander/README.md

 7. Monitor the "Test Running" view.
 For load tests, a link to the live Grafana dashboard will be available.
 8. Once the test is complete, a summary report will be displayed.

 ## 🚢 Deployment

-### ⚠️ Important Note on Platform Compatibility

-K6 Commander's architecture relies on running Docker containers and spawning system processes (`npx`) directly from its backend.
-This architecture is **not compatible with serverless deployment platforms** like **Vercel** or **Netlify**.
-These platforms have limitations that prevent the execution of Docker containers and arbitrary shell commands, which are essential for the k6 and Lighthouse functionalities.

-**Attempting to deploy this application on Vercel or Netlify will result in failure.** You must use a hosting environment that provides full control over the operating system and allows Docker to run, such as a traditional VM or a dedicated server.

-### Recommended Deployment

-The recommended deployment method is using Docker on a virtual private server (e.g., AWS EC2, DigitalOcean Droplet, Google Cloud VM).
+Please see the important deployment notice at the top of this README.
+The recommended deployment method is using Docker on a virtual private server.

-#### Server Requirements
+### Server Requirements

 - A server with Docker and Docker Compose installed.
 - At least 2GB of RAM is recommended.
 - A firewall configured to allow traffic on the ports you intend to expose (e.g., port 80/443 for the web app).

-#### Steps for Deployment
+### Steps for Deployment

 1. **Clone the repository** onto your server.
 2. **Configure environment variables**: Create a `.env` file with your `GEMINI_API_KEY`.